coff33ninja/gemini-fabric-telos-os/telos/DJ.md

 * I2: Comedy and poetry are valid forms of debugging life
 * I3: Adventure begins with a dumb question
 * I4: Tech should make people laugh as often as it frustrates them
+* I5: Hardware as Art Therapy: Your builds (audio visualizers, drawing machines) aren't just functional—they're outlets for stress, blending tech with a poet's spark.
+* I6: Open-Source Shenanigans: Share optimized sketches (fading sparkles, memory tweaks) on IdeaGazm to inspire other goblins.

 ---